 A Dominican Associate is an indivudal who is first drawn to and then called to live out the charism and continue the mission of the Dominican Order - to praise, to bless, to preach.
 Associates do not take vows, but rather make a commitment to be partners with vowed members, and to share the mission and charism of the Dominican Family in their own lives, families, churches, neighborhoods, workplaces, and cities.

-No, you do not have to be Catholic, but you do have to believe in the Congregation's mission, which is Catholic.
+No, you do not have to be Catholic, but you must believe in the Gospel of Jesus and the mission of the Dominican Sisters of Peace.